seepiol/Rasp2Pc/README.md

 ```
 ELI5, the cli arguments will temporarily overwrite `rasp.conf` configuration file

+### RaspBig Component
+This is equal to the RASP Component, but the GUI is bigger and T H I C C, made for high resolution monitor (800x420)

 ### RaspCli Component
 This component is the equal to RASP but without GUI.
 It's made for non-GUI systems, For example TERMUX on android phones.